France: Paris! (for art lovers)

 |$3,650||Total Program Cost|

 * Airfare is not included.
 Students will need approximately $250-$300 for additional expenses.

-Winter 2019 will be the first time this program runs.
+Winter 2019 was the first time this program ran.

 Check out these additional resources for your program.